TheOnlyFP/Conturecar/README.md

 # Line-following Car
-This project revovls around creating a line-following car
+This project revolvs around creating a line-following car.